 Jatoba is another decking species we love.
 The wood has gained a strong following in the interior flooring market under the trade name Brazilian Cherry.
 It is another highly dense wood with a deep red color and high hardness.
 Even better with today’s design trends of blending indoor and outdoor spaces, once can seamlessly blend their interior floor with their deck by using the same species.
 Jatoba is a widely available species for decking and it will often be a bit cheaper than Ipe too.

 The Teak lumber we sell is usually requested by the boat building industry, and we maintain a massive inventory as one of the largest importers of Teak lumber in the country.
 Although the wood is traditionally used in boat building, it has found another market in private homes.
 High end decks and interior flooring and trim look simply beautiful in Teak.
 The practical indestructible nature of Teak makes it an excellent decking product.

-Our staff is highly experienced and knows a great deal about decking materials and how they will behave in different climates and environments.
+Our staff is highly experienced and knows a great deal about decking materials and how they will behave in different climates and environments as well as different applications.
+Today a lot of tropical decking species are climbing the walls as rainscreen siding or even higher as T&G ceilings.
+Inside feature walls or even inside to outside features where these outstanding exterior species are highlighted and tied together indoor and outdoor spaces.
 We are happy to help you decide which species is right for your job, and we can ship your selection to anywhere in the country